belkinsa/GrailvilleSouthSideWetlands/notes/timeline.md

 ## October

 - 16th- The rafts were removed from the small ponds.
-None of the orginal plants were alive but the aqudtic plants took over and grew in the spots.
+None of the orginal plants were alive but the aquatic plants took over and grew in the spots.
 Four plants types were found

     - One with big, broad, fuzzy leaves
     - Wheat-grass like plant with long, narrow leaves